 The A21 is the UK’s most dangerous stretch of road.
 It is a key trunk road for the constituency linking us to the M25, London and airports.
 It is managed by Highways England.
 It is wholly unacceptable that such a key route it is not a dual-carriage way from start to end.
 Villages along the A21 such as Hurst Green experience noise, congestion and accidents.

-Whilst I welcome the extension of the dual-carriageway between Pembury and Tonbridge that will open this summer, we now need the same investment to be delivered along the whole length of the A21 through Bexhill and Battle and onto Hastings.
+Whilst I welcome the extension of the dual-carriageway between Pembury and Tonbridge that opened in 2017, we now need the same investment to be delivered along the whole length of the A21 through Bexhill and Battle and onto Hastings.

 As a member of the A21 Reference Group of MPs and local council representatives, I have been actively lobbying the Government and Highways England to continue road improvements south of Tonbridge especially at key pinch points like Hurst Green.
 I have recently written to key partners including County and District councils South East LEP and Highways England to ask for their views and support in applying to the government’s new Housing Infrastructure Fund.
 The Fund has been created to support infrastructure projects which deliver much-needed housing.